greenbird/piri/docs/configuration.md

 ## Iterable

-Iterables are your bread and butter for looping lists in the input data and apply current objects mapping and all children to each an every one of the iterations.
+Iterables are your bread and butter for looping lists in the input data.
+For each an every one of the elements in the list we apply the current object and its childrens mapping configuration.

 | name | type | description |
 | --- | --- | --- |